Rigidity of the Torelli subgroup in $Out(F_N)$: Strong rigidity of an -graph

 \subsection{Surjectivity via local finiteness}

 Let $K$ be the graph whose vertices correspond to sets $\{\sigma_1,\dots,\sigma_N\}$ of pairwise compatible one-edge nonseparating free splittings refining to an $N$-rose, and whose edges correspond to sets $\{\sigma_1,\dots,\sigma_{N+1}\}$ of pairwise rose compatible one-edge nonseparating free splittings so that $\sigma_1, \ldots, \sigma_N$ and $\sigma_1, \ldots, \sigma_{N-1}, \sigma_{N+1}$ both refine to an $N$-rose.
+In other words, an edge is given by an $(N+1)$-clique in $\ens$ with two distinct $N$-element rose subsets.
 The graph $K$ can be seen as the graph of roses in outer space which are adjacent if they have a `fat' one-edge common refinement (the two vertices of the refinement have to be connected by at least three edges in order for any two edges to be rose compatible).

 \begin{lemma} The graph $K$ is connected and locally finite. \end{lemma}

 \begin{proof} Local finiteness is clear (in the complement of a filling sphere system there are only finitely many isotopy classes of spheres).
 Connectivity easily follows from the fact that Nielsen transformations together with the stabilizer of an $N$-petal rose generate $\Out(F_N)$, as was observed in \cite[p.~395]{BV} (if two roses are Nielsen adjacent in the language of \cite{BV}, then they are adjacent in $K$). \end{proof}